Best Enterprise Intranet Software Right Now - Oak Engage

 Overview

-Staffbase is built for corporate communications teams — designed to push consistent messages to every employee, especially mobile-first and frontline staff.
+Staffbase is built for top down communication, designed to push consistent messages to disparate employees.

 Key Strengths